alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 This data all suggests the conventional wisdom of selling at 60 NP/share is correct, since price movement is dependent on current price, and the 61-100 NP range is where average price movement changes from net 0 to slightly negative.
+That threshold is the point where you start losing money due to missing out on bank interest.

 The cause of this was eventually revealed by u/neo\_truths's leak of the Stock Market [pricing algorithm](https://www.reddit.com/r/neopets/comments/xrlfd3/stock_market/).

 > Set max move to current price / 20